Nuclear Power Plant Employee Gives Mag-Probe Review

 - Miscellaneous motors (not very common recently for various reasons)

 - All manner of power tools that are used in the field

 Mag-Probe Interactive Downtime Spreadsheet and Video Below

 The profits generated by reduced troubleshooting time make the Mag-Probe the obvious choice for a CEO, President or Owner, of any service or manufacturing company.
 Why?
 Because typically the return on your Mag-Probe investment will be one test.
 The Mag-Probe is guaranteed to conduct 5,000 five second operations.
-So after the first test, you can begin recovering your investment.
+So after the first test, you can begin to recover your Lost Potential Revenue.
 NOT BAD SINCE YOU WILL HAVE 4,999 MORE TESTS AVAILABLE

 EXAMPLE OF A LOST TIME NIGHTMARE TEST IN THE AIRCRAFT INDUSTRY